 If so, you’ll be severely disappointed.
 Because the leaf will probably never produce a new stem or other leaves.
 In the rare case in which it does, that can take years.
 It usually can’t, because neither the leaf or its petiole has any dormant bud from which new stems can grow.
 This is called a blind cutting.

 Your blind leaf can live for years without growing and without changing: a sort of horticultural living dead (not much of a Valentine’s Day symbol, is it?).
-After 4 or 5 years, if you continue to take care of it (and its needs are fairly minimal: a sprinkling of water every now and again will suffice and of course, no fertilizer is ever needed), it will simply die one day, having lived out its leafy life.
+After 7 years or so, if you continue to take care of it (and its needs are fairly minimal: a sprinkling of water every now and again will suffice and of course, no fertilizer is ever needed), it will simply die one day, having lived out its leafy life.

 Very occasionally, a love leaf will, after some 7 to 10 years, put out a stem.
 That’s because a tiny bit of stem was torn off with the leaf and that did include a small dormant bud.
 But most hoya leaf cuttings are simply blind.